dev-timm/prio-butler/README.md

 ### Show List of Tasks

-The user can see all added tasks in one list.
-The list is structured into different sections depending on how the user evaluated them based on the questions regarding importance and urgency.
+The user can see all added tasks structured into different priority lists depending on how the user evaluated them based on the questions regarding importance and urgency.

 ![List of all tasks](assets/images/list-of-tasks.jpg)